stephanenicolas/boundbox/README.md

 * objects under tests will be accessed using reflection, and this access will be checked at compile time (unlike using pure reflection or WhiteBox from PowerMock).
 * all fields, constructors and methods, even those defined in super classes are accessible.
 For instance, it allows to access `foo.super.super.a`.

 BoundBox has been designed for systems that are hard to tests.
-For instance, you will find a sample that shows of to test an Android activity pretty easily.
+For instance, you will find a sample that shows how to test an Android activity pretty easily.

 License
 -------